Kotlin/dataframe/docs/StardustDocs/topics/write.md

 ```

 <!---END-->
-On executing you should get two warnings:
+On executing, you should get two warnings:
 >Column "city" contains nulls but expected not nullable

 and